 The oldest refuge in the Pacific, Hawaiian Islands National Wildlife Refuge (forerunner of Hawaiian Islands Bird Reservation created in 1909), represents some of the country’s earliest wildlife protection efforts.
 This Federal designation occurred quickly based on a turn of the century Smithsonian field report describing observations of piles of dead birds from feather harvesting activity.
-We e-vite you to join us as we honor her 105th birthday during March of 2014.
-Check back for updates.

 Until 2011, the Nihoa Millerbird was found only on Nihoa Island.
 Today, it thrives on Laysan Island due to translocation efforts by the USFWS and American Bird Conservancy.

 Page Photo Credits Mark MacDonald, Robby Kohley